 Following a Cabinet decision in December 2010 there is a requirement that government agencies must comply with when procuring geospatial information or services.

 If your agency is intending to tender for or purchase geospatial information or services contact the New Zealand Geospatial Office (NZGO) before you approach the market.
 The NZGO is part of Land Information New Zealand (LINZ) and is the coordinating body for implementing the New Zealand Geospatial Strategy.

 You can find out more about geospatial information by watching this short video outlining what geospatial information is, what spatial data infrastructure is, and the benefits of better connecting New Zealand's geospatial information.

 Why is this important?

 Cabinet has directed all State sector agencies who intend to tender for, or purchase new location-based information or services to consult with the New Zealand Geospatial Office (NZGO).
 This is to ensure consistency with evolving spatial data infrastructure requirements in New Zealand.
 It may also be possible to involve other agencies in the purchase through collaborative contracting.

 What is the GETS code?

-Geospatial information may often fall under the following GETS Tender Watch Codes.
+Geospatial information may often fall under the following GETS Tender Watch Codes [106KB XLS].
 However, other codes may be pertinent particularly when geospatial information is a by-product or subsidiary to the main project.

-Geospatial website: find out more about New Zealand’s geospatial data
+- New Zealand Geospatial Strategy: find out more about New Zealand’s geospatial data.

-The ‘cookbook’: read the geospatial cookbook.
-Chapter 6 provides a list of SDI conforming applications and list of providers (Conformant Applications)
+- SDI cookbook: read the geospatial cookbook.
+Chapter 6 provides a list of SDI conforming applications and list of providers (Conformant Applications).